webgme/tutorials/README.md

 When following the tutorial, it is recommended to start from the root of the repository, i.e. where this file resides, and work from the generated `FSM` folder.

 ## Goals
-The goal of this tutorial is to become familiar with using the webme-cli tool for creating components and more importantly how to implement these.
+The goal of these tutorials is to become familiar with using the webme-cli tool for creating components and more importantly how to implement these components.

 - The first tutorial covers how to initialize a repository and get the server running.
 During the live session a small meta-model for finite-state machines will be built up.
+(See https://youtu.be/YKi_256Vy_0?list=PLhvSjgKmeyjhp4_hnf-xPdCgES56dnMJb&t=306).
 The meta-model, together with an example, will then be stored as a seed (a template model for users to seed/start out from).

-- In the second tutorial a model transformer, a plugin, will be written.
-It will use the model api (core-API) together with the defined meta model to gather the needed data to create a simulator class in javascript.
+- In the second tutorial, a model transformer - a WebGME plugin - will be written.
+It will use the model api (core-API) together with the FSM meta-model to gather the needed data to create a simulator class in javascript.
 This simulator will be saved back to the model and used in later sessions.

 - In the third tutorial a visualizer for the nodes on the canvas (decorator) will be written.
-It will inherit from the default ModelDecorator but also display if a node has results and if it is up-to-date or not.
+Our decorator will inherit from the default ModelDecorator, and we will extend it to display a) the node's 'result' object, and b) if the result object is up-to-date.
 It will also provide a button for invoking the plugin from session2.

-- In the forth
+<- In the fourth>